-Throughout 2020, more than 300 people worked in the Beehive construction team in Malawi, funded through Krizevac Project grants under the professional guidance of our project architect in Malawi.
+Throughout 2022, more than 300 people worked in the Beehive construction team in Malawi, funded through Krizevac Project grants under the professional guidance of our employed architect in Malawi, acting as director of design and construction.

-The new, purpose-built facilities will eventually form part of the "Mary, Queen of Peace Catholic Campus for Lifelong Learning".
-The campus will provide education for children from the age of six months to adulthood, with some places reserved for children from the most needy families and will comprise of:
+The new, purpose-built facilities now form part of the "Mary, Queen of Peace Catholic Campus for Lifelong Learning".
+The campus provides education for children from the age of six months to adulthood, with some places reserved for children from the neediest families.
+Two new schools were launched in 2022 (primary and secondary) with all furniture, buildings and equipment provided by Krizevac Project.